 Costa Rica does have a postal service called Correos de Costa Rica.
 As compared to the United States, it is a tiny operation, and delivery can be unpredictable, if it even happens.

-Some people say that the mail system in Costa Rica will surprise you.
+Some people say that the Costa Rica mail system will surprise you.
 You will be sitting outside on a beautiful afternoon and a guy riding an under-powered motor cycle shows up with your mail from another country.
 Others say, good luck if anything ever shows up.

 In Costa Rica, exact street addresses generally don't exist and are usually referenced by a noteworthy landmark such as "the green house, 100 meters north of the third mango tree".
-One person recently had an issue when one of the mango trees was cut down.
+One person recently had an issue when the mango trees were cut down.